-No student should be in the building more than 15 minutes before or after school unless under a teacher or coach's supervision.
+No student should be in the building before or after school unless under staff or coach's supervision.

 No students are to enter the school building at night or on weekends unless they are under supervision of school authorized personnel or have permission from the Principal.